 Helping Student Workers Handle Difficult Situations

-Until a student employee is well trained, supervisors may want him/her to simply turn over difficult situations to a supervisor or a more experienced co-worker for handling.
+Until a student employee is well trained, students may want to forward difficult situations to a supervisor or a more experienced co-worker for handling.

 Departmental Dress Code